crocs-muni/DiSSECT/README.md

 a20       | $`S`$-integral points                                                             | :x:
 a21       | Galois groups of various polynomials                                              | :x:
-a26       | lifts of curves to other fields                                                   | :x: i01       | curves under parameter bitflips                                                   | :x:
+a26       | lifts of curves to other fields                                                   | :x: a27       | distribution and sizes of isogeny classes                                         | :x: i01       | curves under parameter bitflips                                                   | :x:
 i02       | curves with the same $`j`$-invariant/group order, but different $`q`$             | :x:
-i03       | the number of modular reductions in various computations                          | :x: i05       | vulnerability against $`\rho`$ and kangaroo                                       | :x: i09       | properties of quadratic twists                                                    | :x:
-s01       | statistical properties of scalar multiplication                                   | :x:
-s02       | distribution of point coordinates in various intervals                            | :x: s03       | properties of other curve models                                                  | :x:
+i03       | the number of modular reductions in various computations                          | :x: i05       | vulnerability against $`\rho`$ and kangaroo                                       | :x: s01       | statistical properties of scalar multiplication                                   | :x: s02       | distribution of point coordinates in various intervals                            | :x: s03       | properties of other curve models                                                  | :x: